jheffh2012/azure-redis-app/README.md

 This repository contains an ASP.NET Core 8 (API) application with a CI/CD pipeline using GitHub Actions for:

 - Building the Docker image
-- Pushing to GitHub Container Registry (GHCR)
+- Pushing to Docker Container Registry
 - Automatic deployment to an **AKS (Azure Kubernetes Service)** cluster using **Helm**

 For the pipeline to work: